D4nk0St0rM/oscp_ethical_hacking/web_applications/SQL_Server.md

 ### Bruteforce of Sysadmin Password

-To bruteforce the sysadmin password, we can leverage the fact that `OPENROWSET` needs proper credentials to successfully perform the connection and that such a connection can be also "looped" to the local DB Server.
-Combining these features with an inferenced injection based on response timing, we can inject the following code:
+We can inject the following code:

 `select * from OPENROWSET('SQLOLEDB','';'sa';'<pwd>','select 1;waitfor delay ''0:0:5'' ')`

 What we do here is to attempt a connection to the local database (specified by the empty field after `SQLOLEDB`) using `sa` and `<pwd>` as credentials.
-If the password is correct and the connection is successful, the query is executed, making the DB wait for 5 seconds (and also returning a value, since OPENROWSET expects at least one column).
-Fetching the candidate passwords from a wordlist and measuring the time needed for each connection, we can attempt to guess the correct password.
-In "Data-mining with SQL Injection and Inference", David Litchfield pushes this technique even further, by injecting a piece of code in order to bruteforce the sysadmin password using the CPU resources of the DB Server itself.

 Once we have the sysadmin password, we have two choices: